fahzee1/slicer/README.md

 Now create a new Django view and template that displays the set of PNGs you generated.

 Ensure that only one PNG is displayed at a time, and include a slider that allows the user to quickly slide through the stack of images.
-You will probably need an API end point to do this.

 ## Other Details